krokhale/cohort-12a-capstone-web/README.md

 6. Create a mock representation of the top bar/nav
 7. Create a mock representation of the questions.
 (Try to Use Ant Design Collapse) https://ant.design/components/collapse/#components-collapse-demo-accordion

+---

+8. Once a user clicks on a new question button above, user should be able to see the new questions form here

+9. Once the user enters the information in the form and hits submit, you should fetch the questions for the category

 # Next Session: